Privacy Shield Policy – EU and Switzerland

 Minneapolis, MN 55391

 NightOwl is committed to provide an independent recourse mechanism by which each individual’s complaints and disputes can be investigated and expeditiously resolved.
-NightOwl has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent dispute resolution provider, Judicial Arbitration and Mediation Services, Inc. (JAMS).
-If you do not receive acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information.
+NightOwl has further committed to refer unresolved privacy complaints under the EU-US and Swiss-US Privacy Shield Principles to an independent alternative dispute resolution provider, Judicial Arbitration and Mediation Services, Inc. (JAMS).
+If you do not receive acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit https://www.jamsadr.com/eu-us-privacy-shield for more information or to file a complaint.
+The services of JAMS are provided at no cost to you, and individuals may, under certain conditions, invoke binding arbitration to settle disputes arising out of data privacy claims.

 Processor on Behalf of Customers